TRAVELING HEALTHFULLY

 OTHER TRAVEL HINTS

 Travel light, if possible.
-You will less to carry and worry about.
-It means, if possible, do not bring fancy electronic equipment such as computers, valuables like a lot of jewelry, or too many clothes.
+You will have less to carry and less to worry about.
+This means, if possible, do not bring fancy electronic equipment such as computers, valuables like a lot of jewelry, or too many clothes.
 This just makes the trip less worrisome.

 Dress professionally and always modestly, mainly for safety reasons.
 This is especially true when traveling in other nations.
 The way some young people dress may be considered hobo outfits or even prostitute clothing in other nations.